 When storing food for survival, remember to only keep stuff that you’ll actually eat or barter with.
 Also, be very mindful of expiration dates, and how long things typically last unopened vs. opened.

 It’s also very important to remember to use FIFO (first in first out) method of storing.
-When you get new items make sure they go to the back of the shelf of the bottom of the bucket.
-That way the oldest items get eaten first, and foods are rotated properly.
+When you get new items to make sure they go to the back of the shelf of the bottom of the bucket.
+That way the oldest items get eaten first and foods are rotated properly.